piclas-framework/piclas/doc/developerguide/080_guidelines.md

 ## Merge Request

-Procedure for a merge request, checklist, etc.
+Merge requests that are not WIP are discussed every Monday by the developer group to be considered for a merge.
+The following checklist has to be completed before a merge request should be approved.
+For bugs only the first points have to be considered, while for features and improvements the complete list has to be completed.

+* [ ] Style Guide
+* [ ] Maximum of 10 compile warnings via *./tools/test_max_warnings.sh*
+* [ ] Descriptions for new/changed routines
+  * Short header description (do not just spell out the name of the subroutine, units for important variables if applicable)
+  * Workflow (short summary in the header, inside the routine at the appropriate positions)
+* [ ] Reggie (small test setup, entry in REGGIE.md table, readme.md in test case folder)
+* [ ] New feature description in appropriate documentation (user/developer guide)

+**WORK IN PROGRESS**

+For this purpose, the developer can select the respective template for his merge request (Bug or Feature) and the corresponding label will be set automatically.
+The appropriate checklist will then be display as the merge request description.
+The templates for merge requests are stored in *./.gitlab/merge_request_templates/*.

+Problem: Merge requests generated automatically through the Issues interface have already `Closes #55` as a description.
+When editing the merge request, the description gets overwritten by the template.
+Thus, the issue number has to be added manually after the template is chosen.

 ## Release and deploy

 After the successful completion of all regression checks (check-in, nightly, weekly), the master.dev branch can be merged into the master.
-This merge request should be associated with a milestone (e.g. Release 1.2.1)
+This merge request should be associated with a milestone (e.g. Release 1.X.X).

 ### Create a Release Tag